-Clive Bull Questions Theresa May's 'Strong And Stable Leadership'
+Clive Bull Pulls Apart Theresa May's "Strong And Stable Leadership"

 Does Theresa May really offer "strong and stable leadership"?
 Speaking to Conservative MP Kwasi Kwarteng, Clive Bull says that Theresa May has a weak majority and the country is more unstable than it's been for years.